-To access online help in a browser, open Thermo-Calc and select $Help \rightarrow Online Help$ .
+To access online help in a browser, open Thermo-Calc and press <F1> on the keyboard, or select Help \rightarrow Online Help.

 The content opens in a browser but uses local content so you don't need an Internet connection except for links to external websites.